| Written by David Gordon

 Harnessing advanced technology is undeniably a game-changer for boosting safety measures on offshore installations.
 By adopting Internet of Things (IoT) devices, it becomes possible to scrutinize equipment performance in minute detail and rapidly identify any irregularities, significantly cutting the risk of unforeseen equipment malfunctions.

 Artificial Intelligence (AI) and machine learning applications offer further safety enhancements, processing vast data volumes to foresee potential incidents and proactively suggest preventative action.
-Wearable technologies have also come to the fore, providing a real-time health dashboard for offshore workers, raising the alarm at the first signs of fatigue or stress.
+Wearable technologies have also provided a real-time health dashboard for offshore workers, raising the alarm at the first signs of fatigue or stress.

 Moreover, drones and robotic devices are now frequently being called upon to undertake inspections and execute tasks within hazardous zones, reducing human exposure to danger.
 These cutting-edge technological solutions are pioneering a new era of safety within the offshore industry.